christosgalano/christosgalano.github.io/_posts/2022-11-06-wordpress-on-azure-introduction.md

 ---
 title: "WordPress on Azure: Part 0 - Introduction"
-excerpt: "The purpose of this series of articles will be about utilizing Azure, Bicep, and GitHub to host, monitor, and test a WordPress site."
+excerpt: "The purpose of this series will be about utilizing Azure, Bicep, and GitHub to host, monitor, and test a WordPress site."
 header:
-  image: /assets/images/wordpress-on-azure-teaser.png
+  image: /assets/images/wordpress-on-azure/wordpress-on-azure.png
-  teaser: /assets/images/wordpress-on-azure-teaser.png
+  teaser: /assets/images/wordpress-on-azure/wordpress-on-azure.png
+related: true
 categories:
   - azure
 tags: